Kev’s Review of the La Marzocco Linea Mini

 • Steam pressure gauge

-I’m not going to go into detail about each feature, I’ll simply go into some detail below on the points that I think need expanding.
+I’m not going to go into detail about each feature, I’ll just go into some detail below on the points that I think need expanding.

 The Water tank

-The water tank is fine, OK a bit on the tiddly side for a machine of this caliber, however in fact, who’s going to buy this machine and not plumb it in?
-It’s in a little of an unusual position, pushed behind the drip tray, which is among the ways they’ve managed to make this beast of a machine so compact.
+The water tank is fine, OK a bit on the tiddly side for a machine of this caliber, but literally, who’s going to buy this machine and not plumb it in?
+It’s in a bit of an unusual position, pushed behind the drip tray, which is among the ways they’ve managed to make this beast of a machine so compact.

 The Steam Power

 So we’ve got a 3 litre steam boiler here, and a four-hole steam tip.
-The result is fantastic steam power!
-Thankfully my son is a barista, and he uses a La Marzocco Linea PB, so I got him to teach me how to not completely overstretch and overheat the milk, which I was doing at first.
+The result is excellent steam power!
+Thankfully my son is a barista, and he uses a La Marzocco Linea PB, so I got him to teach me how to not totally overstretch and overheat the milk, which I was doing at first.

 To steam enough milk for a single flat white, from start to finish including stretching and heating, we’re talking under 10 seconds!
 This thing is incredible when it comes to steaming milk.